Dr Justyna Miszkiewicz

 I am a biological anthropologist who specialises in studying the skeletal tissue.
 My primary research interest is to reconstruct past human adaptation (mainly behaviour/ mechanical loading history/ overall lifestyle) from ancient skeletal remains (bioarchaeology).
 Secondarily, I aim to further our understanding of skeletal growth and metabolism in humans and other vertebrates (skeletal biology).
 My methodological specialism lies in hard tissue histology, but I also have experience in experimental biomechanics, X-ray imaging, and micro-CT.
 I am also a keen imaging scientist and make regular contributions to the Wellcome Images Collection.
 Examples include: Micro-CT scan of Japanese quail femur (2015, rendered with Drishti), AFM micrograph of human femoral bone (2014, atomic force microscopy).

 I received my PhD (2014) in Biological Anthropology from the University of Kent (Canterbury, UK), where I also held a fixed-term (2013-2014) lectureship in the same discipline.
-I later worked in medicine (2015-2016) as part of the Molecular Endocrinology research group at Imperial College (London, UK) assisting on a Wellcome-Trust funded project (Origins of Bone and Cartilage Disease) on osteoporosis (using the mouse model), and investigating medullary bone growth in the Japanese quail.
-I also undertook bone biology research for the Skeletal Biology Research Centre (SBRC, University of Kent) exploring skeletal muscle site morphology and bone remodelling in Medieval humans, and investigating long bone growth in frogs.
-I took up my current post at the ANU in 2016, and I am now also an Honorary Research Associate with the SBRC in the UK.
+I later worked in medicine (2015-2016) as part of the Molecular Endocrinology research group at Imperial College (London, UK), undertaking skeletal phenotyping of knock-out mice on a Wellcome-Trust funded project (Origins of Bone and Cartilage Disease) on osteoporosis, and investigating bone growth in the Japanese quail.
+I also undertook research at the Skeletal Biology Research Centre (SBRC, University of Kent) exploring skeletal muscle site morphology and bone remodelling in archaeological humans, and investigating long bone growth in frogs.
+I took up my current post at the ANU in 2016, and in 2017 I launched our Ancient Skeletal Histology (ASH) facility.
+I am now also an Honorary Research Associate with the SBRC in the UK.

 In addition to my academic endeavours, I worked (2008-2013) as an Assistant Osteologist and later Osteologist for Kent Osteological Research and Analysis (KORA, Canterbury, UK) examining adult and juvenile human skeletal remains (including cremations).
 I have been lab-based almost all of my career, with some recent (2017) fieldwork experience excavating human remains and material culture in the Philippines (Metal Period).

-- skeletal biorhythms (and more specifically the Havers-Halberg Oscillation hypothesis) - investigating the relationship between dental enamel and bone formation (this is a collaboration with colleagues from the University of Kent, University of Michigan, The Ohio State University),
+- skeletal biorhythms (and more specifically the Havers-Halberg Oscillation hypothesis) - collaborating with University of Kent (UK), University of Michigan (US), The Ohio State University (US),

 I am looking to mentor HDR students who are interested in combining clinical/bioscience/biomedical methods/paradigms with classic bioarchaeological approaches/contexts within skeletal biology.
 Primarily, this will involve researching bone metabolism and/or tooth growth, and/or bone macrostructural and microstrucutral variation in relation to mechanical loading history to inform our current understanding of ancient human behaviour/lifestyle and/or skeletal health in humans from the past to the present.
 Secondarily, I can offer guidance on a selected range of experimental topics with forensic applications, or research questions within palaeopathology.